Introduction: Becoming a Friendly & Fair Teacher

 Figure 4: Scared and angry

 How do you prepare a student to be a qualified, creative, social and caring citizen?
 What is the secret of turning a group of students into a cohesive and social group?
-Friendly and Fair Teaching guides you through a personal course, provides a course book.
-Via our ‘Tutorial‘ you have the opportunity to work with these five perspectives through self-study,
+Friendly and Fair Teaching guides you through a personal course, Via our ‘Tutorial‘ you have the opportunity to work with these five perspectives through self-study,

 - Creating a positive learning environment starts with reflecting on your teaching.
 See motivational coach with its questionnaire.